top of page

 Nursery School staff use the school minibus for educational visits to further extend the EYPP children’s language, natural curiosity and knowledge about their local environment through visits to the local park, museums and the library.

-We use our EYPP to provide experiences and resources that many of our children eligible for EYPP wouldn’t otherwise access.
+Our aim is to use our EYPP to provide experiences and resources that many of our children eligible for EYPP wouldn’t otherwise access.
 This will also support other disadvantaged children.
-It is well documented that high quality early education can influence how well a child does at both primary and secondary school so we want to make the most of this additional funding.
+Research (EPPE re The Effective Provision of Pre-School Education 1997-present) has shown that high quality early education can influence how well a child achieves at both primary and secondary school, so there is an importance to make the most of this additional funding.

 bottom of page